jlweb58/angular-jogging/README.md

 ## TODOS
 - (DONE) Construct a better date picker for the chart range picker (especially for yearly) (probably must be manually implemented)
-- Implement a chart showing average run tempo over time
+- (DONE) Implement a chart showing average run tempo over time
+- (DONE) Transfer bar charts to Plotly
 - Implement a chart showing average pulse rate over time
 - Investigate the possibility of importing gpx tracks from Strava
 - If gpx tracks can be imported, implement a map view
 - Come up with a replacement for Chart This
-- Implement Find Runs
+- Implement Find Runs (same as monthly/yearly chart, but with course parameter)
 - Dockerize the application(s) (probably no need/benefit, if done only backend)

 ## Development server